Schools of sardines can be miles long and are often visible from an airplane

 - Excellent source of omega-3 fatty acids, which promote heart health.

-Sardines are a broadly defined name for several small herring.
+Sardines are a broadly defined name for several small herring fish.
 There are at least 21 different species across five different genera.
 These major groups include

-There are over 21 different species of these fish throughout the world.
+There are over 21 different species of sardine fish throughout the world.
 Some of the most well-known are

 Quite a few herring fish are referred to as sardines when they are young juveniles.
 These fish are typically less than 12 inches long and have an elongated body with silvery scales.
 They typically have no scales on their heads and only one small dorsal fin on the top of their head.